 Warcraft 3: The Frozen Throne's Pandaren were originally an April Fool's joke that people responded to, so they were thrown into the game, with a side mission and a hero in the orc campaign.
 Blizzard even gave their race a tidy backstory and are a playable race in World of Warcraft: Mist of Pandaria.

-In Quest For Glory IV, every evening in the Inn there are three villagers who convene.
+In Quest for Glory IV, every evening in the Inn there are three villagers who convene.
 The voice actors had great fun ad-libbing lines for them, including a rant on how one of them used to be an elephant herder (the game is set in a country based rural medieval Romania, BTW, filled with forests and swamps) but the elephants all started dying out.
 The ad-libbing is quite apparent as on many occasions their speech do not even match what's written in the dialogue boxes.
 At one point the characters even speak out of order of what's being seen at the screen.
 The story passed around is that the diskette version (which had no voice) was finished before the CD edition, which had voice acting.
 The developer loved the ad libbing that the voice actors did so much that they were not only allowed to continue but were used in place of the conversations in the diskette version, which is why they don't match.

 In Grand Theft Auto III the pedestrians have a strange habit of jumping in front of the vehicle you're driving - this was originally a glitch in the AI that the developers found quite funny.

 In a similar vein, in San Andreas on occasion planes would crash for no reason, a result of a less-than-airtight approach to random generation of flight paths that allowed the possibility of planes' trajectories intersecting with the ground.
 It was kept because it added to the hilariously crapsack nature of the game.
+(Though it did tend to annoy the occasional player who suddenly found their character wasted because of being in the path of said plane crash!)

 Many of Nathan Drake's one-liners in the first Uncharted were the result of Nolan North's improvisation while watching gameplay footage of his character.